openvinotoolkit/openvino/samples/cpp/benchmark/sync_benchmark/README.md

 This sample demonstrates how to estimate performace of a model using Synchronous Inference Request API. it makes sence to use synchronous inference only in latency oriented scenarios.
 Models with static input shapes are supported.
 Unlike [demos](@ref omz_demos) this sample doesn't have other configurable command line arguments.
 Feel free to modify sample's source code to try out different options.

+The reported results may deviate from what [benchmark_app](../../benchmark_app/README.md) reports.
+One example is model input precision for computer vision models. benchmark_app sets uint8, while the sample uses default model precision which is usually float32.

 The following C++ API is used in the application:

 | Feature | API | Description |